blakelaw/blakelaw.github.io/_portfolio/nba-referee.md

 <h4 style="font-size: 24px;">Method 4: Propensity Score Matching</h4>

 While the analysis has employed quantitative metrics, it has yet to assess the improbability of each result.
 For instance, with the second metric, how unlikely is it that a given team-referee combination has a 4 point deviation from the average.
-5%?
+5% chance?
 1%?
 0.1%?
 To account for this, the fourth method uses <strong>propensity score matching</strong>.
 In propensity score matching, the effect of a treatment, here the presence of a specific referee, is estimated by matching one game to another similar game based on chosen metrics.
 The selected covariates for this matching process include the home team's win percentage at home, the away team's win percentage when away, and the time the game took place to factor in changes in rules and gameplay.
 For instance, the model matched these two games:

 | Referee Name | Game       | Home Win Pct | Away Win Pct | Date       | W/L (Home) | Propensity Score |